MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 ### Ingest control commands

-You can use commends to ingest data data directly to the engine.
-Because this method bypasses the Data Management services, it's only appropriate for exploration and prototyping.
+Use commands to ingest data data directly to the engine.
+This method bypasses the Data Management services, and therefore should be used only for exploration and prototyping.
 Don't use this method in production or high-volume scenarios.

 * **Inline ingestion**:  A control command [.ingest inline](kusto/management/data-ingestion/ingest-inline.md) is sent to the engine, with the data to be ingested being a part of the command text itself.
 This method is intended for improvised testing purposes.